trickortweak/flickr-uploader/README.md

 $ ./uploadr.py

 It will crawl through all the files from the FILES_DIR directory and begin the upload process.
+To check what files uploadr.py would upload and delete you can run the script withe option --dry-run:

+$ ./uploadr.py --dry-run

 ## Q&A
 * Q: Who is this script designed for?